andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/02-saetre.md

 You know what?
 I've never been more ready for anything in my entire life.

-A subtlety of the query that I did not immediately realize was "who's ready for ***some*** waiting sausages?" is an entirely different question than "who's ready for ***a*** waiting sausage?"
+A subtlety of the query that I did not immediately realize was that "who's ready for ***some*** waiting sausages?" is an entirely different question than "who's ready for ***a*** waiting sausage?"
 Because just as I finish my first *p&oslash;lse; med lompe* another magically